delta/auction_system/CONTRIBUTING.md

 # Contribution Guidelines

-Want to contribute to Auction System?
+Want to contribute to *Auction System*?
 Here are some guidelines for how we accept help.

 ## Getting in Touch

-Our [slack](https://join.slack.com/t/dwocauctionsystem/shared_invite/enQtODA3NTcwMjU0MDIxLThlZWNkNTAwMDZlMTAwMWI1OTc3N2I0YTE0MmY3NmRjNDg5OWE3MzI5MTc3YTU3YjRlMmRiZWU4NGZhMzgyOTk) channel is the best place to ask questions or get advice.
+Our [slack](https://join.slack.com/t/auction-systemgroup/shared_invite/zt-ias00u8j-0ObaEOW7KZ3RMhkq1rrRpQ) channel is the best place to ask questions or get advice.

 ## Submitting a Pull Request

-1. [Fork](https://github.com/adarshPatel509/auction_system/fork) and clone the repository.
+1. [Fork](https://github.com/delta/auction_system/fork) and clone the repository.
 1. Comment on the issue that you are gonna take up, indicating the approximate time you would take to finish it.
-1. After finishing, push to your fork and [submit a pull request](https://github.com/adarshPatel509/auction_system/compare).
+1. After finishing, push to your fork and [submit a pull request](https://github.com/delta/auction_system/compare).
 1. Wait for your `pull request` to be reviewed and merged.
 1. In the meantime you can take up other issues as well.

 ## Reporting Bugs and Issues

- We use [GitHub Issues](https://github.com/adarshPatel509/auction_system/issues) to track bugs, so please do a search before submitting to ensure your problem isn't already tracked.
+ We use [GitHub Issues](https://github.com/delta/auction_system/issues) to track bugs, so please do a search before submitting to ensure your problem isn't already tracked.

 ### New Issues